 You’ll need a good quality, digital centigrade thermometer, and need to remember to take your temperature every day before you get out of bed, and before you eat or drink anything.
 Small amounts of physical activity, as well as bathing, stress, ill health or drinking alcohol could change your temperature enough to make it an inaccurate indicator of fertility.
 Your temperature will only rise by about 0.2 degrees centigrade during the second phase of your menstrual cycle so your measurements need to be as accurate as possible.

-Natural family planning is not a suitable method of contraception for women with irregular periods.
+Natural family planning is not a suitable method of contraception for people with irregular periods.

-It can be harder for women to monitor their fertility indicators during times of major hormonal change, for example if they have recently had a baby, stopped breastfeeding, had a miscarriage, stopped another form of hormonal contraception or are experiencing menopause.
-During this period and for up 6 months afterwards, using another form of contraception, such as condoms is recommended.
+It can be harder for people to monitor their fertility indicators during times of major hormonal change, for example if they have recently had a baby, stopped breastfeeding, had a miscarriage, stopped another form of hormonal contraception or are experiencing menopause.
+During this period and for up 6 months afterwards using another form of contraception such as condoms is recommended.

-Ovulation is the most fertile time during your cycle, when you are most likely to get pregnant.
+Ovulation is when the ovaries release an egg.
+It is the most fertile time during your cycle, when you are most likely to get pregnant.

 There are several tools that can help you to monitor and map your fertility: